How to Ensure Safety While Showing Fire Damaged Property to Buyers

 A professional assessment, proper safety gear, legal protection, and strict touring rules are non-negotiable.
 When you control the environment, you allow investors to focus on the potential of the property rather than the immediate dangers.

 Ready to list a distressed property?
-Before putting a sign in the yard, partner with a certified restoration company to conduct a pre-listing safety audit.
-Their expertise can help you identify hidden risks and create a showing plan that keeps everyone safe.
+Prior to placing a sign in the yard, work with a certified restoration firm to perform a pre-listing safety assessment.
+Their knowledge can assist you in recognizing concealed dangers and developing a display plan that ensures everyone’s safety.